Green House Noise - Result Generation Tab

 Probes Analysis

-Use Probes Analysis to post-process probes pressure results obtained from ultraFluidX.
+Use Probes Analysis to post-process the probes pressure results obtained from ultraFluidX.

 • Use probes or surface pressure transient result files as input for probes analysis.